Joe-Connolly/Airfeed-Android/README.md

 1) Clone the repo
 2) Open the repo's root folder in Android Studio
-3) Build the app and install the necessary dependencies.
+3) Follow the prompts to build the app and install the necessary dependencies.
 4) Use the "Run" menu to run the app on an Android emulator or a physical Android device

 ## Authors